 The solar panel manufacturing process will be quite easy to understand if you read this article till end.
-The combination of economic difficulties associated with the exploration, production and transportation of hydrocarbons, as well as environmental problems caused by the combustion of these hydrocarbons, make the issue of obtaining energy/electricity using renewable energy sources critical.
+The combination of economic difficulties associated with the exploration, production and transportation of hydrocarbons, as well as environmental impacts caused by the combustion of these hydrocarbons, make the concern of obtaining energy/electricity using renewable energy sources quite visible.

 Human desire to find a new inexhaustible source of energy, safe for our and other planets, has led to the fact that solar energy is now becoming an increasingly popular topic around the world.